Atlanta airport checkpoint chaos: Man grabs gun, it goes off

 "He advised the passenger not to touch the property, and as he opened the compartment containing the prohibited item, the passenger lunged into the bag and grabbed a firearm, at which point it discharged.
 The passenger then fled the area," according to the statement.

 The Atlanta Journal-Constitution reported social media users rushed from the airport in the chaos after hearing the gun going off.
-One video posted on Twitter showed people running out of the terminal, some anxiously glancing back or watching in apparent confusion.
+One video posted on Twitter showed people running out of the terminal, some anxiously glancing back.

 After Atlanta police gave the all-clear normal operations resumed at the airport before 3:30 p.m.
 TSA said all passengers had to be re-screened.